Parkinson’s can impact the way you communicate with others: speech, voice, facial expression and handwriting may be

 - exercises and techniques to improve breathing, voice, speech and word finding difficulties

-- equipment and special tools, for example amplifiers to overcome problems with volume, pacing boards to help with your rate of peech, iPad apps to give visual feedback
+- equipment and special tools, for example amplifiers to overcome problems with volume, pacing boards to help with your rate of speech, iPad apps to give visual feedback

-- advice on dealing with specific situations that make speech difficult, for example in a crowded room
+- advice on dealing with specific situations that make speech difficult, for example in a crowded room, talking on the phone

 - alternative means of communication if speech is very difficult to understand.
 For example, text-to- speech apps, Lightwriters (small, hand-held computers), or picture-based communication aids.

 It is a good idea to see a speech and language therapist before speech problems become really noticeable.
 He or she will be able to suggest how to prevent difficulties before they arise or reduce their impact.
 They can also monitor your symptoms at regular intervals to assess how you are coping and suggest new strategies as appropriate.

 Facial expression, tone of voice and body language